vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 chunk of time between September 3 and September 11 focused on it.
 Whatever harder pieces I couldn't finish in Q3, I plan to execute on in Q4.

+### Google Analytics migration in Q1 2023

+The Google Analytics migration has a hard deadline of June 30, 2023, so I should try to get it switched over in Q1 2023.
+I might have to do it on the old server if I have not yet moved over to the new server by then.

 ## Continuation of donations list website (DLW) through late 2022 and 2023